 This Southwestern White Bean Chili is brought to you in partnership with Randall Beans.

 What makes this chili southwestern, you ask?
-It has a few ingredients inspired by traditional southwestern flavors: corn, bell peppers, tomatoes (well, diced tomatoes), jalapeños, and a few simple spices to give it a southwestern chili flair.
+It has a few ingredients inspired by traditional southwest and Tex-Mex flavors: corn, peppers, tomatoes, jalapeños, and a few simple spices to give it a southwestern chili flair.

 We top this chili with sour cream, shredded cheese, diced scallions to give it more of a Tex-Mex feel.

-In addition to a few unique chili ingredients, it has all the classics: ground beef, filling beans, chili powder.
+In addition to the few unique chili ingredients, it has all the classics that make chili so hearty and satisfying: ground beef, filling beans, chili powder.
 All the flavors meld together seamlessly and this chili recipe is ready in 40 minutes from scratch!

 Just trust me that this is delicious!!
-It is family friendly and kid-approved—I've had a coworker say her kids ask for this chili on repeat!
+It is family friendly and kid-approved—one of my coworkers says her kids ask for this chili on repeat!

-This southwestern chili with white beans is amazing for game day or for any day when you're in need or a comforting hot bowl of food.
+This white bean beef chili is amazing for game day or for any day when you're in need or a comforting hot bowl of food.

 Related recipe: Instant Pot White Chicken Chili